 Generally, weight watchers indulge in exercise programs to help them burn more calories for weight loss.
 Since Pilates ranks as an exercise program, some people believe there is potential for the regime to prompt weight loss.
 But is this the case?

 According to Medicine Net, there is no evidence directly linking Pilates to weight loss (4).
 Now, this does not mean that all your efforts go to waste.
 No, they do not.
-Practising Pilates or any other exercise program helps you burn calories, and this counts in weight loss.
+Practicing Pilates or any other exercise program helps you burn calories, and this counts in weight loss.

 However, what research shows is that there is no guarantee that Pilates exercises will automatically help you drop pounds.
 According to fitness experts, the primary principle of weight loss is consuming fewer calories than your body is burning (8).
-It helps you create and maintain a calorie deficit that helps trigger the fat burning process.
+It helps you create and maintain a calorie deficit that helps trigger the fat-burning process.

 With that said, even if you lift weights, run miles, or swim all day but still disregard a calorie deficit, you will not lose weight.
 The secret is to focus on creating and maintaining a calorie deficit while still performing Pilates exercises.